I’m a Certified Financial Planner and a mom. Here’s the ultimate financial checklist for pregnancy.

 Adjust this monthly number upwards based on what you expect to spend on your baby.
 As a starting point, not including daycare, my family spends an extra ~$380 per month on our daughter.

 This captures stuff like healthcare, baby gear, diapers, and food.
-(Here’s our full budget.)
+(Here’s our full budget as a family of 3.)

 Daycare alone will be your biggest line item.
 Had our daughter been in daycare for the full year, it would have cost us about $21,000, or $1,750 a month.